-This Circular is being furnished in connection with the solicitation of proxies by and on behalf of the management of Ortho Regenerative Technologies Inc. (the "Corporation") for use at the Annual General and Special Meeting of shareholders of the Corporation (the "Meeting"), and any adjournment(s) or postponement(s) thereof, to be held in Kirkland, Quebec, on July 23, 2019 at 10:30 a.m.
-(Montreal time), for the purposes set forth in the Notice of Meeting accompanying this Circular.
-Information contained in this Circular is given as of June 19, 2019 unless otherwise specifically stated.
+This Management Information Circular is being furnished in connection with the solicitation of proxies by and on behalf of the management of Ortho Regenerative Technologies Inc. (the "Corporation") for use at the Annual General and Special Meeting of shareholders of the Corporation (the "Meeting") and any adjournment(s) or postponement(s) thereof, to be held in Kirkland, Quebec, on July 23, 2020 at 10:30 a.m.
+EST and simultaneously by telephone conference at 1-877-808-8096, conference ID: 6113869#, for the purposes set forth in the Notice of Meeting accompanying this Management Information Circular.
+Shareholders joining by telephone conference will be able to listen to the Meeting but will not be able to vote.
+Information contained in this Circular is given as of June 22, 2020 unless otherwise specifically stated.